Introduction

 Non-terminal symbols have no special formatting, while the terminals are

 enclosed in quotation marks.
-Alternatives are separated by |
+Alternatives are separated by |, and grouping is

-to denote repetition, and
+achieved with parentheses: (E).
+We also use {E} to denote repetition, and

-to denote the optional inclusion of E
+[E] to denote the optional inclusion of E. See the following grammar for

 a simple example (not specifically related to Fram).